 Call or WhatsApp for reservations and booking +57 311 390 9574.
 Spanish only.
 FB: @hoteljuniorplaza juniorplazahotel@gmail.com

-Another family of four children, three sisters and one brother, this was a house which was inherited from their grandmother.
-Together they have conserved the feeling and traditions of the house they fondly remember growing up in.
+This charming family home, passed down through generations, is lovingly maintained by four siblings—three sisters and one brother—who inherited it from their grandmother.
+Together, they’ve preserved the warmth and traditions of the house they fondly remember growing up in.

-A room or the entire house can be rented out for family vacations, or special multi-day events.
-Currently only two rooms have private bathrooms, but future plans include private bathrooms for the other bedrooms which are big and spacious.
+Guests can rent either a single room or the entire house for family vacations or special multi-day events.
+Currently, two rooms feature private bathrooms, with plans to add private bathrooms to the other spacious bedrooms in the future.

-Reserve via AirBnB here: Abuela Casa – Descanso y Tradicion
+Book your stay via Airbnb: Abuela Casa – Descanso y Tradición

-Grab your camera for beautiful morning and afternoon views of the pueblo!
+Don’t forget your camera!
+Enjoy stunning morning and afternoon views of the picturesque pueblo.

 Call or WhatsApp for reservations +57 314 617 2431 – Luz Adriana Lopez, or Yoryi Lopez 314 690 7645.
 Or by email adriana261974@hotmail.com